How to DIY Tameshigiri Material for Cutting?

 Step 3 – Target Stand and Spiking Targets

 After that, you need a solid target and spike.
 Standard stands are 24x24x24 inches.
 A stand that is made from oak can be a pretty solid base.
 You can check out this guide to know more.

 There you have it.
 Now you know how to DIY tameshigiri targets for cutting.
 If you know the basics, then preparing targets just from newspapers is pretty easy.
+Remember to clean your katana after every cut.
 Of course, you always go the more authentic route and use tatami omote or tatami mats.